andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/a-swift-implementation-of-the-core-data-stack-using-nspersistentcontainer.md

 2 &#8212; Call `loadPersistentStores` on the container instance.
 This function _executes asynchronously_, so to hook back in and continue doing things when the function is finished with its work, you supply a completionHandler.
 3 &#8212; Guard against errors and use the container's `viewContext` property, which is the `NSManagedObjectContext` instance you need.
 I haven't written in detail about this (yet), but in my [Pluralsight course on Core Data in Swift][2], I go over how to take the managed object context and follow a dependency injection pattern so that you isolate where it's created, and use the single instance throughout your app in a way that's testable.

 One consideration that I would encourage you to think about is the `guard` statement.
-Ask: &#8220;Is `fatalError` really the best thing for me to do?&#8221;
+Ask: "Is `fatalError` really the best thing for me to do?&#8221;

 A lot of apps that use Core Data really _can't_ continue past this point if the persistent store can't be loaded.
 In that case, the `guard` may not be so bad.
 If you _can_ fall back to an alternate screen that doesn't rely on Core Data though, that might be a more pleasant experience for your users than simply crashing with a fatal error.